kellenrogers/2048-typescript-vuejs/README.md

-# 2048-typescript-vuejs-canvas
+# 2048-typescript-vuej
-Typescript / VueJS implementation of 2048 game using HTML5 canvas
+Typescript / VueJS implementation of 2048 game using HTML5 and CSS animations.

-Explores HTML5 canvas element for use in building simple animations.
+Explores VueJS 3 and CSS for building simple animations.

 ### Run Dev
 ```